juhana/hugo-by-example/_pages/basics/Debugger.md

 When the code does something you didn't want it to do, you can figure out how you used the wrong conditional statement and fix your problem!

+## Components
-=Components= The next section will go into detail about the various menu options.
+The next section will go into detail about the various menu options.

 ### File / Edit